Create a Website Account - Manage notification subscriptions, save form progress and more.

 In an effort to reduce possible victimization associated with in-person transaction associated with online transaction, the Creve Coeur Police Department encourages residents to complete the finalized transaction on our parking lot or in our lobby.
 These transactions can be completed between the hours of 8:00 a.m. and 6:00 p.m., seven days a week.
 Learn more about our exchange location.

 The Crime Prevention office is responsible for coordinating most of the presentations and classes offered to residents.
-View our Calendar of Events or contact the Crime Prevention officer at (314) 442-2075 for more information.
+View our Crime Prevention page for upcoming events or contact the Crime Prevention Office at 314-442-2075 for more information.

 Go to www.crevecoeurmo.gov/jobs.

 No, the City of Creve Coeur does not require pet registration.
 However if you would like to use our Dog Park, you will need to register your dog as a member of the Dog Park.
 You can find out how at www.crevecoeurmo.gov/dogpark.

 Discharge pipes and drain outlets are required to be a minimum of 10’ from property lines and the street, if the drainage is causing issues for adjacent property, then code officials may require the minimum distance be increased.

 City staff may be able to provide advice for how to resolve basic storm water problems, however it is always recommended that you contact a professional civil engineer.